schyntax/schyntax/WritingTests.md

 f: minutes(*) # this is an invalid comment
 ```

-## Building the Tests
+## Compiling the Tests

 If you want to compile the files from the tests directory into the tests.json file, you'll need [node.js](https://nodejs.org) installed.
-Then simply run: `node GenerateTestsJson.js` in the root of this repository.
+Then simply run: `node CompileTests` in the root of this repository.

 You can then copy the modified tests.json file to a Schyntax implementation to try it out.
 However, __do not submit this modified tests.json file__ in a pull request.
 Only submit the modified files in the tests directory.
 If you submit a modified tests.json file, you'll be asked to modify your pull request.